wcdyang/academic-kickstart/content/publication/sheets-situ-2015/index.md

 ---
-title: "An in situ phosphorus source for the synthesis of Cu $_textrm3$ P and the subsequent conversion to Cu $_textrm3$ PS $_textrm4$ nanoparticle clusters"
+title: "An in situ phosphorus source for the synthesis of Cu3P and the subsequent conversion to Cu3PS4 nanoparticle clusters"
 date: 2015-12-01
 publishDate: 2020-01-02T23:26:00.287498Z
 authors: ["Erik J. Sheets", "Wei-Chang Yang", "Robert B. Balow", "Yunjie Wang", "Bryce C. Walker", "Eric A. Stach", "Rakesh Agrawal"]